BSc Infectious Diseases

 - Cells to Organisms 2

-The final year theme is research in practice.
-You will study the compulsory course Host-Pathogen Interactions in Infectious Diseases, together with two option courses covering cutting-edge topics in more depth.
+You will study the compulsory course Host-Pathogen Interactions in Infectious Diseases, plus two option courses that cover cutting-edge topics in more depth.

 Study materials are available online.
 You will have full access to the University's libraries and computer laboratories.

-There are opportunities to study abroad in Europe, North America and Asia in Year 3.
+In Year 3, you will have opportunities to study in Europe, North America and Asia.

 How will I learn?